-You have the possibility to subscribe to our newsletter via our website.
+You have the option to subscribe to our newsletter via our website.
 For this we need your e-mail address and your consent that you agree to receive the newsletter.
-The consent is ensured by the registration to the newsletter dispatch by means of the douple-opt-in procedure and is logged for proof purposes.
-The data provided by you will be processed exclusively for the purpose of sending the newsletter.
+The consent is ensured by the registration for the newsletter dispatch by means of the double-opt-in procedure and is logged for evidence purposes.
+The data you provide will only be processed for the purpose of sending the newsletter.

-Once you have subscribed to the newsletter, we will send you a confirmation email with a link to confirm your subscription.
+As soon as you have registered for the newsletter, we will send you a confirmation e-mail with a link to confirm your registration.

 You can cancel your subscription to the newsletter at any time.
-For this purpose, an informal deregistration at https://www.basg.gv.at/newsletter/ is required.
-The revocation of the consent does not affect the lawfulness of the processing carried out on the basis of the consent up to the revocation.
+For this purpose, an informal unsubscription is required.
+The revocation of consent does not affect the lawfulness of the processing carried out on the basis of the consent until the revocation.